ASVAB Practice Test Free

 When identical springs are connected in parallel, the applied force is divided equally between them.
 Consider the image below:

 Each of the two springs connected in parallel is subjected to a force of 5 N that compresses each spring by 8 cm (1).
-On the other hand, had only one spring been subjected to a 10N force, it would have compressed by 16 cm (2).
+On the other hand, had only one spring been subjected to a 10N force, it would compress by 16 cm (2).

 When identical springs are connected in series, each spring's entire force is applied separately.
 Consider the image below: